day8/re-frame/docs/clojurescript.md

 Are you new to ClojureScript?
 This page will teach you to ***read Clojure*** in 20 minutes.

-Specifically, it will teach you enough to read `Reagent` and `re-frame` code (ClojureScript libraries for building Web UIs).
+Specifically, it will teach you enough to read `Reagent` and `re-frame` code (building Web UIs).
-Learning to *write ClojureScript* is a larger skill, which will require more than 20 mins, but this page contains interactive, live coding to start you in that direction.
+Learning to *write ClojureScript* is a larger skill, which will require more than 20 mins, but this page does contain some interactive, live coding to get you started.

 ## In A Nutshell, Why?

-ClojureScript is a modern LISP.
+Clojure is a modern LISP.

 Alan Kay once descibed LISP as "Maxwell's equations of software".
 Paul Graham says LISP was a competitive advantage for his startup.